sgordon46/google-cloud-run/README.md

 - This will properly submit the form and give a result back in json form.
 - To run the attack, modify the URL to replace the form data with something that is non HL7 as seen below.
 You are need to adjust the format to none.
 See example below.
   - ```ls -la```
-  - ```cat /etc/shawdow```
+  - ```cat /etc/shadow```
   - ```whoami```

-- https://{application name}-tc6llqn2zq-uc.a.run.app/hl7?data=ls%20-la&format=none
+- https://{application name}-{unique identifier}-uc.a.run.app/hl7?data=ls%20-la&format=none

 ![Directory output from an attacker view](images/image4.png)

 - As you can see in this output, we pass in the ```ls -la``` command, in Linux this will output the directory structure of the current directory.
-This command may be harmless, but an attacker could take advantage of this opening and run commands that are more threatning.
+This command may be harmless, but an attacker could take advantage of this opening and run commands that are more threatening.

 - As you look in the Console under events, you will see some audit for **App-Embedded audits**